 Continuing Wisconsin's Tradition of Clean and Open Government

-The next regularly-scheduled statewide election in Wisconsin is the Spring 2014 Election.
+The next regularly-scheduled statewide election in Wisconsin is the Spring 2015 Election, which will be held Tuesday, April 7, 2015.

-At myvote.wi.gov you can register to vote, check your voter registration status, find your polling place, see your sample ballot, request an absentee ballot (military and permenant overseas voters only), and check provisional ballot status.
+At myvote.wi.gov you can register to vote, check your voter registration status, find your polling place, see what's on your ballot, request an absentee ballot (military and permenant overseas voters only), and check provisional ballot status.

 Answers to questions about how to register, where to vote, when to vote absentee, and much more.